 Notable Models: Royal Oak, Jules Audemars, Haute Joaillerie.

-Audemars Piguet is the manufacturer of luxury and prestige mechanical watches and clocks.
+Audemars Piguet is a manufacturer of luxury and prestige mechanical watches and clocks.
 It’s an active member of the Federation of the Swiss Watch Industry and builds about 40,000 timepieces per year, which combine iconic designs with meticulously hand-finished movements.

 In 2012, the company introduced a slogan